 Source: Dodge Data & Analytics

-During a session called "Digital Twins Grow Up", John Turner (Gafcon Digital), Salla Eckhardt (Microsoft) and Ivan Panushev (Amazon Web Services) shared insight on how Digital Twin technology adoption was trending as well as some of the major challenges that need to be addressed.
+During a session called "Digital Twins Grow Up", John Turner (Gafcon Digital), Salla Eckhardt (Microsoft) and Ivan Panushev (Amazon Web Services) shared insight on how Digital Twin technology adoption was trending as well as some of technology trends and the major challenges that need to be addressed in digital transformation.

 Some of the top use cases for Digital Twin technology that was mentioned by the panel include: